lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

      algorithm specification.
      If any fail, then the entire signature validation fails.

-      if not ML-DSA.Verify( mldsaPK, M', mldsaSig, ctx=Label ) then
+      if not ML-DSA.Verify( mldsaPK, M', mldsaSig, mldsa_ctx=Label ) then
           output "Invalid signature"

       if not Trad.Verify( tradPK, M', tradSig ) then